NEWSFLASH: October is National Co-op Month! Read the USDA Co-op Month Proclamation.

 What can you do to be a responsible co-op member?

-To learn more about your extended family of electric co-ops, check out the National Rural Electric Cooperative Association (NRECA).
+To learn more about your extended family of electric cooperatives, check out the very informative report on US electric cooperatives available from National Rural Electric Cooperative Association (NRECA).

 Have questions?
 Contact us.